docat-org/docatl/README.md

 * `push`: pushing documentation to a docat server
 * `tag`: tag a documentation on a docat server
 * `claim`: claim a documentation project on a docat server
-* `delete`: delete documentation form a docat server
+* `delete`: delete documentation from a docat server

 ## Installation